The Ficus pumila [FY-kus] [POO-mil-uh] is a fast-growing, climbing vine often referred to as the “creeping fig.” Ficus repens is also a synonym.

 Creeping Fig Care

-These plants grow at a fast pace, eventually reaching up to 15 feet in length, when left to grow.
-It only has an average spread of three to six feet.
+These evergreen plants have a fast growth rate, eventually reaching up to 15′ feet in length when left to grow.
+It only has an average spread of 3′ to 6′ feet.

 The recommended for growing in USDA hardiness zones 9 – 11.
 This means it tolerates some cold temperatures.
 However, it grows best in warm regions.

-Eventually, the leaves should be about four inches long and have an oblong shape.
+Eventually, the leaves should be about 4” inches long and have an oblong shape.

 Do These Plants Produce Flowers?

-While climbing fig can produce flowers, you’ll rarely see them, especially if you choose to grow the plant indoors or in colder climates.
+While climbing figs can produce flowers, you’ll rarely see them, especially if you choose to grow the plant indoors or in colder climates.

 On mature plants, the thickest stems produce fuzzy pear-shaped fruits.

-These fruit are typically about 2.5 inches long.
+These fruits are typically about 2.5 inches long.

-However, like the flowers, they may not appear when the plant is grown indoor.
+However, like flowers, they may not appear when this evergreen plant is grown indoors.

 Plant or place ficus pumila creeping fig in partial shade or sun when growing outdoors.